-Failure to demonstrate the fifth middle phalanx (late calcification of the middle phalanx of the fifth finger) |
+Failure to demonstrate the fifth middle phalanx (late calcification of the middle

 |